 Yes.
-Studying opponent’s game is a must.
+Studying the opponent’s game is a must.
 I always do that by myself.
 I always make it a point to watch at least one set of my opponent’s games especially before I faced them.

 13. In your playing career who do you regard as your toughest opponent?

-There are many tough opponents throughout my career such as Cai Yun/Fu Hai Feng, Koo Kien Keat/Tan Boon Heong, and Lee Yong Dae/Jung Jae Sung.
-If I have say the pair I do not like to play against with, it’ll be Koo Kien Keat/Tan Boon Heong.
+There are many tough opponents throughout my careers such as Cai Yun/Fu Hai Feng, Koo Kien Keat/Tan Boon Heong, and Lee Yong Dae/Jung Jae Sung.
+If I have said the pair I do not like to play against with, it’ll be Koo Kien Keat/Tan Boon Heong.
 They are a complete pair.
 Very good in their attack and defense and that makes it tough to play against them.

-I used to have a knee injury, when I was not in the national team in 2010.
-I went to see doctor and focused on my rehabilitation process that’s how I managed my injuries.
+I used to have a knee injury when I was not in the national team in 2010.
+I went to see a doctor and focused on my rehabilitation process that’s how I managed my injuries.
 At that time when I was injured, I still resumed my training and continued to compete.
 It took me almost a year to recover from my knee injury.
 If I would have rested I would recover faster.

-Yes, I personally prefer light headed headed rackets.
+Yes, I personally prefer light headed rackets.
 My usual racket tension is 30lbs.
 And 0.70mm gauge strings.

 16. What’s your advice for kids who wants to become a World and Olympic Champion like you?
 What do they need to do from the start?

 Hard work is a must.
 Discipline is also very important, but not only in training.
 You have to be disciplined not only in training aspects but also in terms of getting enough rest to recover for training, and control your diet and nutrition as well.
 Avoid deep fried food.

 17. You have been playing for a long time.
 What’s the motivation for you to keep on playing?
 What are your goals?